hyperbolic-time-chamber/intro-to-rest-and-http/README.md

 4. Uniform Interface
     - Constraint Imposed:
       - servers must separate the interface for making requests from the implementation details employed in servicing those requests.
-      - Put another way, the computational logic necessary to fulfill a request should be separate from the "buttons" to be pushed that initiate the request.
+      - Put another way, the computational logic necessary to fulfil a request should be separate from the "buttons" to be pushed that initiate the request.
       - These uniform interfaces or "buttons" take the form of a set of endpoints (URLs) to which clients can make HTTP requests and receive responses that contain the desired information.
-      - See [Communicating Accross the Web](#communicating-across-the-web) for a further detail.
+      - See [Communicating Across the Web](#communicating-across-the-web) for a further detail.
     - Resulting Improvement:
       - Any client can connect to a server and use the interface to make requests.
-The client has no need to have any knowledge of how the server actually fulfills the request as this is abstracted away.
+The client has no need to have any knowledge of how the server actually fulfils the request as this is abstracted away.

 5. Layered System
 6. Code-On-Demand (Optional)